- Freedom Software

 The final (and likely selling) point of your board presentation revolves around the estimated cost of the prospective membership management software.
 Now it’s time to move beyond estimations and get down to brass tax.
 The following 4 steps will put you and your organization on the path to a manageable budget and organizational growth.

 Be sure to put first things first.
 It is important to begin the process by sitting down with staff members to set goals and discuss functionality possibilities.
-The primary goals for the implementation of any new MMS should be to increase staff efficiency/effectiveness and member engagement, but what that means is often specific to each organization.
+The primary goals for the implementation of any new membership management software should be to increase staff efficiency/effectiveness and member engagement, but what that means is often specific to each organization.
 Ask your team what features would help the organization reach its goals most.
 Nothing should be off the table for now.

 At this point, each department should determine which features are necessary for organizational goal achievement.
 These features are your needs – your “must-haves.”
 Those desired features that do not meet the must-have criteria are your “nice-to-haves”—features that would be helpful but not of paramount importance.